luizhmp/softvision-challenge/README.md

 - Jest for tests;
 - Axios;

+Clean architecture principles were used on the development of the project.

 ## How to install and run the project

 A few steps is needed to install and run this project: